Thursday, August 27, 2015

 Let me tell you that the Salvation Army is a very blessed institution.
 All the tools are there.
 I had a great and wonderful manager who had us doing case working with the population, aoda groups, mental health groups, daily meals, clothing give aways, we'd get them vouchers for hair cuts, free memberships to the YMCA, we'd help them apply for jobs, work on their GED, and find apartments.
 It's all there.
 Every single thing a person needs to get back on their feet.
 And many would.
 But there would always be many more what you call "chronically homeless" who end up being the nightmare of your life.
 They refuse all the help.
 Or they take advantage of it.
 They save up a bunch of money, then blow it all.
 They would find a job, then lose it two weeks later.
 Quit the drinking and drugging, then relapse a day later in a grandiose display of bizarre behavior.

 I would sit down with the alcoholic and try to help them admit the problem.
 I'd try to help them to see their need for programs like Alcoholics Anonymous, Celebrate Recovery, or Smart Recovery.
 But most, if not all, will refuse.
 They'll argue.
 They'll jab at you.
 They'll get angry.
-They'll b.s. you belong to get what they want then ditch out.
+They'll lie to you to get what they want then ditch out.
 Lots of games, manipulations, and difficulties with this type.
 But one thing is certain, you can see the pride, rebellion, and rationalization in their eyes.
 They don't want to see the problem.
 They refuse to see it.
 And as people we can justify anything.
 We can justify anything.

 I came in with a lot of pep and drive.
 I wanted to sober up the world.
 I wanted to share the gospel of Jesus Christ with every homeless person I met.
 It wasn't anything like I thought it would be.
 In fact after the year was up and I got my new assignment in Escanaba, I felt in reflection I had done very little.
 And at times I felt betrayed by God himself.
 "Lord, please help these people, please change them, please set your Holy Spirit to work in this shelter!"
 One of the hardest experiences of my life thus far, was seeing that I couldn't help them.
 They couldn't see, I couldn't force them to see.
 Yet on further reflection I saw a few people, maybe 12, that had been impacted.
 Some of them were attending AA in the area.
 Some had gone out of the town and were doing well.
 Some had begun attending the Salvation Army church services.
 Others were working steady jobs.
 So perhaps it hadn't been a total loss.